davedoesdev/bpmux/README.md

   - `{Integer} [max_open]` Maximum number of multiplexed streams that can be open at a time.
 Defaults to 0 (no maximum).

+  - `{Integer} [max_header_size]` `BPMux` adds a control header to each message it sends, which the receiver reads into memory.
+The header is of variable length &mdash; for example, handshake messages contain handshake data which can be supplied by the application. `max_header_size` is the maximum number of header bytes to read into memory.
+If a larger header is received, `BPMux` emits an `error` event.
+Defaults to 0 (no limit).

 <sub>Go: [TOC](#tableofcontents)</sub>

 <a name="bpmuxprototype"></a>